Kensington Oval, Dunedin

 The Kensington Oval, formerly known as the South Dunedin Recreation Ground, is a park and sports ground in Kensington, Dunedin, New Zealand.
 It is also known as just The Oval, although this name has become less common in recent years due to the potential confusion with the University Oval in the north of the city.

+Geography

 The Kensington Oval is officially regarded as the southern end of the city's Town Belt.
 The park, which is actually roughly triangular in shape, covers 9.25 ha.
 It is bounded by Princes Street, the northern end of Anderson's Bay Road, and the Dunedin Southern Motorway.
 Its name dates from 22 March 1864, when it was decided to enclose the main cricket pitch within a formal oval.
 From that time the former name rapidly fell out of use, and has been rarely used since the beginning of the twentieth century.